beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 ![Begin activity](/_static/screens/shared/begin-activity-2.jpg)

-Look for this code, and try changing the color of the `h1` tag and the text of the `h2`:
+Look for this code, and try changing the text of the `h3` tag and the color of the `h1` tag:

 ```js
 // Customize your site by changing the color of the h1